srstevenson/nb-clean/README.md

 [interactive cleaning](#cleaning-interactive) can be passed to customise the behaviour.

-nb-clean will configure a filter in the Git repository in which it is run, and won't mutate your global or system Git configuration.
+The Git filter operates by configuring the `filter.nb-clean.clean` setting in your repository's local Git configuration and adding the line `*.ipynb filter=nb-clean` to `.git/info/attributes`.
+This ensures that all notebook files are automatically processed through nb-clean when staged for commit.
+The filter configuration is local to the repository and won't affect your global or system Git settings.

 To remove the filter, run:

 ```bash
 nb-clean remove-filter